rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 12
 ```

-> From Java version 9 we can directly run the file without the need to compile it.
+> **javac** commnad is for compiling the code.
+From Java version 9 we can directly run the file without the need to compile it.

 # Conditional statements
 statements are more concept specific and not lanuage specific.
 You can find statements similar across all programming languages.
 Conditional Statements are used to run a bunch of instructions only on a specific condition.